The GridRepublic LLM Service is powered by a distributed network of LLM servers.

 Installation and basic usage

-For testing purposes, the server application can be launched with a single command:
+The server application can be launched with a single command:

 $ docker run -it --rm gridrepublic/llm-server